5 Things You Didn't Know About Me

 - I believe that dancing it out is a way of life.

 - Deep dish Chicago pizza is the only kind of pizza I believe in.

 - I've had the same BFF since I was 10 years old.

-Creator and Executive Producer of “Grey’s Anatomy,” “Private Practice”, “Scandal” and the upcoming "How to Get Away With Murder."
+Creator and Executive Producer of “Grey’s Anatomy,” and “Scandal” and the Exec Producer of "How to Get Away With Murder."

 Shonda Rhimes is the creator of the hit ABC series "Grey's Anatomy," which chronicles the personal and professional lives of surgical residents in Seattle and "Scandal," which revolves around the life and work of a professional crisis manager and her complicated relationship with an embattled White House administration.
 Rhimes also created the “Grey’s Anatomy” spinoff series "Private Practice," which ran on ABC for six seasons, and is the executive producer of the ABC series “How to Get Away with Murder,” which premiered in the Fall of 2014.